epidemian/advent-of-code-2022/README.md

 ### Day 8: Treetop Tree House

 A nice grid-based puzzle.
 Learned about using `an_usize_val.wrapping_add_signed(an_isize_val)` for doing maths without needing to do lots of type conversions between signed and unsigned integers.
 Also learned about the `.product()` iterator function.

+### Day 9: Rope Bridge

+A simple 2D movement puzzle.
+I really liked the generalization of the rope length needed for Part 2.
+Got an excuse to learn about and use `std::iter::repeat()` to flatten the step moves into a flat iterator :)